PI: Dr. Feng Ding

 Nicholas K. Geitner, PhD

-Dr. Geitner graduated in 2014.
-Now he is a postdoctoral researcher working with Dr. Mark Wiesner at Duke.
+Dr. Geitner graduated in 2014, and currently, is working as a postdoctoral researcher with Dr. Mark Wiesner at Duke.

 Dr. Praveen Nedumpully